ravisantoshgudimetla/Serverless-Supercomputing/README.md

 ## 5. Acceptance criteria

+- The system must be able to parallelize an algorithm to run on OpenWhisk on OpenShift
+- We must provide performance tests to validate the improved performance at scale
+- The system must be deployable on the MOC
+- We must provide performance tests for the sytem running on the MOC
-- Any polynomial time algorithm should be scaled linearly
+- The algorithm should scale linearly
-- The scaling should ideally be done in 30 seconds or less
+- The scaling should be done in 30 seconds or less

 ## 6. Release Planning:

-Release planning section describes how the project will deliver incremental sets of features and functions in a series of releases to completion.
-Identification of user stories associated with iterations that will ease/guide sprint planning sessions is encouraged.
-Higher level details for the first iteration is expected.

 ##### Release 1 (Due 02/02/2018)
 * Compiling the project proposal.